 If you need help with the down payment, some loan programs offer the option of using a gift from a relative.
 In addition, there are state-wide and city-specific down payment assistance programs you may qualify for - such as Chicago’s Home Buyer Assistance Program.

 Closing costs are the payments needed for services that are required for processing your home loan.
 The money brought to the closing table to pay for these services is often referred to as “cash-to-close.”
 These include prepaid and non-prepaid charges and are not part of the down payment.
 Closing costs are completely separate, regardless of your down payment amount.

 The list of possible closing costs will vary depending on your mortgage lender.
 Some of the services you can shop for yourself, which includes attorney fees, pest inspections, and architectural/engineering fees.
 Other common fees that are required to be paid include title insurance fees and wire transfer fee.
-You can view a full list of possible closing cost service here.
+You can view a full list of possible closing cost services here.

 In addition, the chart below breaks down the possible closing costs on a loan.
 This sample shows cash-to-close for a USDA Loan purchase.
 The “Description” column represent the itemized closing costs.
 These are general descriptions and should help provide a sense of the types of items included in closing costs, both prepaid and non-prepaid charges.